Stung by trade wars, U.S. farmers hope for quick progress on Farm Bill

 With Democrats in control of the House, the deadlock could be resolved, several senior lawmakers said last week, even as Trump reiterated his desire for stricter work requirements in the bill.

-He noted a new farm bill could help farmers survive the ongoing trade dispute, which has driven China, traditionally the biggest buyer of U.S. agriculture exports, mostly out of the market.
+He noted a new Farm Bill could help farmers survive the ongoing trade dispute, which has driven China, traditionally the biggest buyer of U.S. agriculture exports, out of the market.

 “Some of our export programs are funded through the Farm Bill.
 While we are negotiating with China, it is really important that we get all the trade we can with other countries,” he said.